alexreisner/mastermind/osx-setup.markdown

 Simple.
 Use Time Machine.

-However, we should also dump all MySQL and Postgres databases regularly, using cron:
+However, we should also dump all MySQL and Postgres databases regularly, using cron (`crontab -e` to edit):

     10 3 * * * pg_dumpall -U postgres | gzip > /Users/alex/backups/postgresql.sql.gz
     20 3 * * * mysqldump -A -u root | gzip > /Users/alex/backups/mysql.sql.gz